The Difference Between Custodial and Insured Deposits

 Which Deposit Scheme Does OpenRent Use in Rent Now?

-Why a Security Deposit Must Be Less than Two Month’s Rent
+Why a Tenancy Deposit Must Be Five Weeks’ Rent or Less

 Government-Approved Deposit Protection Schemes in the UK